What should be tested?

 - Integration testing: Jest / Sinon

 The chosen tool set has been chosen for their ease of integration into the exisiting codebase, and also because they are all open source tools.
-Testcafe also gives the possibility of recording tests, with a paid license, the testcafe framework and UI test project will be the responsibility of the test developer in the team.
+Cypress also gives the possibility of recording tests with cypress dashboard, the test framework and UI test project will be the responsibility of the test developer in the team.
 Developers write unit and integration tests by using Jest and xUnit.
 See the other pages under test in this handbook for more information on how to effectively write unit tests or regression tests.

 Documentation for the mentioned tools can be found below: